 Don’t be intimidated; yes people tend to be well put-together there, but don’t mistake “street style” during fashion week with what people actually wear.
 You’ll see a lot of sensible shoes and practical clothing.
 Unless you’re going to the Opera or a formal event, leave the very dressy clothes at home.
 “Smart casual” will take you just about anywhere.
 You can pack a scarf or two, but you’ll want to shop for some once you get there.
 They are excellent souvenirs!

 Deb: After spending so much time in Paris, what do you think American women can learn from French women?

 Susan: I think we can learn from each other.
 French women often have a put-together-but-not-too-“done” look that I really admire.
-But there can be a certain conformity too, and I think American women often have more individuality when it comes to style.
-French people in general have a gift for attention to detail, appreciation of the little things and stopping, noticing and savoring the moment, even if it’s just a few minutes on a park bench on a sunny day.
+But there can be certain conformity too, and I think American women often have more individuality when it comes to style.
+French people in general have a gift for attention to detail, appreciation of the little things, and stopping, noticing, and savoring the moment, even if it’s just a few minutes on a park bench on a sunny day.

 Deb: Favorite outfit in your closet and why?

 Susan: Slim dark wash jeans, a white tee, and a black jacket.
 Ankle boots.
 It just feels like a perennial classic, and appropriate for most occasions in my life.